nodeshift/nodejs-reference-architecture/docs/development/npm-proxy.md

 * If you have limited network access

+* Using a proxy/mirror can provide a centralized point for scanning for security vulnerabilities

+* A mirror can reduce the dependecy on the public registry.

 * You need to maintain a copy of a module incase it is removed from the public registry.

 Using a npm mirror/proxy is fairly easy.
 You can set the *registry* that the npm cli uses by running `npm set registry URL`.
 You can also use the `HTTP_PROXY` and `HTTPS_PROXY` environment variables to set the mirrored registry.